 Oligoarticular JIA affects 4 or fewer joints during the first 6 months of the disease.
-Symptoms tend to be limited to joint swelling and pain but can also include uneven bone growth.
+Symptoms tend to be limited to joint swelling and pain.
+But it can also include uneven bone growth.
 This can lead to one leg being longer than the other.
-As it progresses, this type of JIA can develop into one of two conditions:
+As it progresses, this type of JIA can develop into:

 Whole-body (systemic) symptoms (such as weakness, fatigue, and fever) are not common.

-Children with oligoarticular JIA have a high risk of developing inflammatory eye disease, which can lead to blindness.
-Because eye damage can develop without causing symptoms, frequent eye exams are necessary.
+Children with oligoarticular JIA have a high risk for inflammatory eye disease.
+This can lead to blindness.
+Eye damage can occur without causing symptoms.
+So frequent eye exams are needed.

-Oligoarticular JIA was formerly known as pauciarticular JIA.
+In the past, oligoarticular JIA was known as pauciarticular JIA.